Five years ago, I was a sad human being.

 My days consisted of training (which I would schedule around my drinking), making $10/hr selling phones and drinking the nights (and a lot of days) away.
 I was 27 years old, and I was a fucking loser.

 My life used to be a mess, but I turned things around.
-If your life is a mess, you can too.
+If your life is a mess, you can turn things around too.

 Note before we get into the rest of the article: